Ars-Digitale/java-21-study-guide/docs/module-06/collections.md

 ## 6. Generic Types in the Collections Framework

 Collections are almost always used with generics.
-Using raw types is discouraged and often tested on the exam.
+Using raw types is discouraged.

 ```java
 List<String> names = new ArrayList<>();
 Map<Integer, String> map = new HashMap<>();
 ```

-> **Note:** Generics in collections work through type erasure — explained deeply in the Generics chapter.
+> **Note:** Generics in collections work through type erasure: see [Type Erasuere](../module-04/generics.md#4-type-erasure).

 ## 7. Mutability vs. Immutability